imixs/imixs-office-workflow/src/site/markdown/forms/index.md

-# Custom Forms
+# Forms

 With Imixs-Office-Workflow you can create forms completely model-based.
 No programming knowledge in HTML or Java Script is required.
-The custom form component enables you to design your forms at runtime.
+The Imixs-Office-Workflow Form Component enables you to design your forms at runtime.
+This is also named a 'Custom Form'.
 The definition of a custom form is done within the Imixs-BPMN modeler.
-To activate this feature you need to add the from "custom" into the section "Application -> Input Form" of your task element.
+To activate this feature you leaf the section "*Application -> Input Form*" of your task element empty or add the form name `custom` :

 <img class="screenshot" src="custom_forms_01.png" />